j3vonz3v/j3vonz3v/README.md

 <h3>PROJECT TYPE 🕷️🕸️</h3>
 ✅<b> project name (language used)</b>  : link<br/>

-<h2>🧬 ABOUT ME:</h2>
+<h2> ABOUT ME:</h2>
-<h3>Inspiration 🎨</h3>
-Code, my chosen canvas, is the medium through which creativity, technical expertise, and linguistic inspiration dance in harmonious symphony—a song of expression that unveils infinite possibilities, where the ethereal and tangible intertwine.
-Possessing a transformative power, it inspires innovation and shapes our future.
+Code, my chosen canvas, the medium through which creativity, technical expertise, and linguistic inspiration dance in harmonious symphony—a song of expression that unveils infinite possibilities, a transformative power, to inspires innovation and shapes our future.

+<h3>Interest and Goals</h3>
-<h3>Interests 🤖</h3> I am driven to explore the boundless frontiers within the ever-evolving realm of machine learning AI, web3 technologies (blockchain applications).
-I am particularly captivated by their profound connections to the intricate world of finance.
-Additionally, I am fascinated in Cyber-Security, as it plays an integral role in safeguarding the digital landscape and preserving the integrity of information.

-<h3>Tikkun-Olam 🌎</h3> Beyond my ardent devotion to technology, I am deeply committed to making the world a better place.
-By harnessing the power of technological innovation and creativity, I aspire to make meaningful contributions towards the greater good and finding solutions.
+I am interested in exploring the boundless frontiers within the ever-evolving realm of machine learning AI, Web3 technologies (blockchain applications), and Cyber Security.
+Particularly, I am captivated by their profound connections to the intricate world of finance and their integral role in safeguarding the digital landscape while preserving the integrity of information.
+Beyond my ardent devotion to technology, I am deeply committed to making the world a better place.
+By harnessing the power of technological innovation and creativity, I aspire to make meaningful contributions towards the greater good and find sustainable solutions.

-I am thrilled to embark on new ventures, collaborate with like-minded individuals, and push the boundaries of what is possible.
-Let us unite in our shared vision of shaping a future where technology and innovation bring about positive change.

-<h3>Skills 📚</h3>
+<h3>Skills</h3>
 <b>High-Level Scripting Languages:</b>
   <ul>
     <li>Python</li>